supermarsx/openai-codex-userscript/readme.md

 saved under the `gpt-prompt-suggestions` key in your browser's `localStorage`, so your changes persist across sessions.

+## Settings modal

+A floating gear icon is added to the side of the page.
+Clicking it opens a modal where you can manage your prompt suggestions and toggle various UI options:

+* Switch between light and dark themes.
+* Hide the “What are we coding next?” header.
+* Hide the “Docs” navigation link.

+The chosen settings are stored in `localStorage` so they apply whenever the script runs.
+Tasks that end up in a merged or closed state are automatically archived.

 ## Dark mode styling

 A lightweight stylesheet (`shadcn.css`) controls the look of the dropdown.